 The Fight Against Fracking is Far From Over

-Thanks to grassroots organizing in western Pennsylvania and around the country, we know that neighbors can take on this industry and win.
+Thanks to grassroots organizing in Pennsylvania and around the country, we know that neighbors can take on this industry and win.
 Just look at the successful campaign to ban fracking in the parks of Allegheny County.

 The global anti-fracking movement owes an enormous debt to the dedicated, resilient residents of Dimock.
 And after this week’s victory, we look forward to all the victories to come.